Strangeworks Optimization

 strangeworks-optimization

-Strangeworks Optimization SDK delivers an optimization platform designed for developers, harnessing the power of quantum inspired algorithms across diverse backend systems.
-The abstraction layer ensures a hassle-free experience for users while retaining the freedom to pick the most appropriate backend for any given task.
+Strangeworks Optimization SDK delivers an optimization platform designed for developers.
+The abstraction layer ensures a hassle-free experience for users while retaining the freedom to pick the most appropriate backend for any given problem.

 pip install -U pip && pip install strangeworks-optimization